Constructive dismissal compensation claims

 - Your employer has removed contractual benefits you are entitled to

-- Changes have been made to your contract without your visibility or permission
+- Changes have been made to your contract without your visibility or permission/consultation

 What else could be grounds for constructive dismissal claims?

-Some examples of non-contractual reasons could be :
+Some examples of non-contractual grounds for a constructive dismissal claim could be:

 - Your employer has failed to take reasonable steps to prevent colleagues or managers harassing or bullying you

 - Your employer has made unreasonable changes to your working conditions, such as changing your place of work to somewhere completely unattainable

 - Your employer has failed to support you to perform your role.
 For example, they may have refused to provide you with adequate training, or even neglected to train you at all

 - Your employer has failed to make your working conditions safe in compliance with Health and Safety regulations

 - The trust and confidence in the employment relationship has fundamentally broken down.